LukeSmithxyz/based.cooking/src/meatloaf.md

 10. Once you have about 15 minutes left on your timer, get started on your sauce.
 11. Toss your 3 sugar cubes into a bowl with a little bit of hot water to melt them.
 12. Add your tomato soup, 1/4 Cup of ketchup and mustard (each).
-13. Stir sauce until its a thick, light red color.
+13. Stir sauce until it's a thick, light red color.
 14. Once 1 hour is up, take out all of your meatloaf. *Make sure to cut open the thickest meatloaf and confirm the beef is cooked*.
 15. Coat the top of each of your meatloaves with the sauce, evenly.
 16. Once coated, put back into the oven for 10 minutes.